Metric space: Length spaces

-Given any metric space (M, d), one can define a new, intrinsic distance function d_{intrinsic} on M by setting the distance between points x and y to be infimum of the d-lengths of paths between them.
+Given any metric space (M, d), one can define a new, intrinsic distance function d_{intrinsic} on M by setting the distance between points x and y to be the infimum of the d-lengths of paths between them.
 For instance, if d is the straight-line distance on the sphere, then d_{intrinsic} is the great-circle distance.
 However, in some cases d_{intrinsic} may have infinite values.
 For example, if M is the Koch snowflake with the subspace metric d induced from $\R^2$, then the resulting intrinsic distance is infinite for any pair of distinct points.

 Riemannian manifolds

 A Riemannian manifold is a space equipped with a Riemannian metric tensor, which determines lengths of tangent vectors at every point.
 This can be thought of defining a notion of distance infinitesimally.
 In particular, a differentiable path $\gamma:[0, T] \to M$ in a Riemannian manifold M has length defined as the integral of the length of the tangent vector to the path:

 On a connected Riemannian manifold, one then defines the distance between two points as the infimum of lengths of smooth paths between them.
 This construction generalizes to other kinds of infinitesimal metrics on manifolds, such as sub-Riemannian and Finsler metrics.

 The Riemannian metric is uniquely determined by the distance function; this means that in principle, all information about a Riemannian manifold can be recovered from its distance function.
 One direction in metric geometry is finding purely metric ("synthetic") formulations of properties of Riemannian manifolds.
 For example, a Riemannian manifold is a CAT(k) space (a synthetic condition which depends purely on the metric) if and only if its sectional curvature is bounded above by k.
 Thus CAT(k) spaces generalize upper curvature bounds to general metric spaces.